 There was, briefly, talk of calling it Back to Rockaway, but Eisenstadt agreed that it seemed a little like Son of Frankenstein.
 So Swell it is, a word about ocean waves but also tumescence, retro fun but also growth.
 The dust jacket image resembles a beach community’s tempera-painted sign.
 Little, Brown has reissued From Rockaway with a new cover to match.

 The characters she returns to in Swell have, of course, seen themselves change over time.
 (The new book takes place in 2002, following 9/11 and the plane crash in Rockaway two months later.)
 Tim, one of the central figures of From Rockaway (he was Timmy back then, a lifeguard), is now middle-aged, retired from the FDNY after a 9/11 injury that disfigured his face.
 His high-school friends Chowder and Peg got married, and now Chowder is dead, killed in the towers, and Tim has taken up with Peg.
-The Golden Venture makes an appearance off the beach, and the battered old house in Rockaway where most of the story plays out is a rough approximation of the “brick cube” where our tour began.
+The Golden Venture makes an appearance off the beach, and the beat-up house in Rockaway where most of the story plays out is a rough approximation of the “brick cube” where our tour began.
 In the book, it’s a lot more dilapidated, and a couple exiled from Manhattan has just bought it and begun a patchy renovation, to the distress of the 90-year-old Italian lady who has lived there for decades and continues to hang around.
 Plenty more lingers from the seedy old Rockaway, but the character of the place has visibly changed.

 So has book publishing.
 “They want pictures!”
 Eisenstadt says, a little incredulous, and as we walk she keeps shooting with her iPhone.
 Last time she had a book out, there was no web.
 Now she is supplying the Little, Brown Instagram feed with bits of Rockaway and bits of her life.
 “I don’t know why anyone’s interested,” she says, but more out of curiosity than irritation.
 She snaps a photo of a commemorative street sign.
 The block has been renamed for her mother, who died a decade ago and was a local legend in the arts.